brtsay/CSE190_Assignment2/README.md

 <!-- 5.
 Adding word cloud of noncensored tweets. -->
 <!-- 6.
 Adding user attributes e.g. province, gender, verified status, etc. -->
 <!-- 7.
 Translating word clouds (this should literally be the last thing to possibly do). -->

+This was a simple project where we tried to see whether we could predict which posts would be censored on Weibo using the [Weiboscope data](https://jmsc.hku.hk/2016/03/weiboscope/).
+With the way we constructed our training set, we found that user features were far more predictive than the text features themselves.

 ## Getting the data
 The file **getTweets.py** contains a function that can extract censored and noncensored tweets from the entire dataset.
 To use it, upload **getTweets.py** to the HNG server and run